evanx/redex/README.md

 Redix is:
 - a Node-based message broker
+- a orchestration tool for microservices
-- a generic tool for composing message routers via the configuration of basic processors
+- a tool for building messaging middleware
-- a generic framework for custom message processors and messaging patterns
+- a generic framework for custom message processing

 We tout Redix as:
 - duct-tape for microservices
-- opensource software for reliable messaging that builds on Redis
 - an integration tool for reactive systems
+- opensource software for reliable messaging through Redis

 Its goals are:
-- scalable and reliable via a similarly configured instances running off the same Redis instance
+- scalable and reliable via multiple stateless instances on the same Redis
 - support for message streams, and streaming data

 Use-cases: